nextflow-io/gccbosc18-training/README.md

 This repository contains the tutorial material for the [Nextflow training at GCC/BOSC 2018](https://gccbosc2018.sched.com/event/DnAi/command-line-workflow-management-systems-snakemake-and-nextflow).

+## Nextflow in a nutshell

+A workflow engine for data analysis pipelines with a string focus on:
+* Portability
+* Reproducibility
+* Scalability
+* Usability

+How?
+* Functional/reactive programming model
+* Decoupling and tasks isolation
+* Concise DSL for recurrent task operations
+* Hide complexity
+* Coexists with errors (!)

 ## Prerequisite

 * Unix-like OS (Linux, macOS, etc.)